 An ambitious young woman, Marianne Madison (Sidney Fox, Call it Murder), is desperate to escape the simplicity of her hometown in Indiana, USA.
 When Marianne falls in love with a travelling businessman, Valentine Corliss (Humphrey Bogart, The Treasure of Sierra Madre), Marianne carefully plans for the future, but things don’t turn out quite the way Marianne envisioned them.

 Reaction & Thoughts:

-This Pre-code melodrama, an adaptation of Booth Tarkington’s 1913 novel The Flirt, is mostly remembered as the film debut of one of cinema’s more enduring legends: Bette Davis.
-The actress spent the rest of her career apologizing for The Bad Sister, but this is by no means a bad film.
+This Pre-Code melodrama, an adaptation of Booth Tarkington’s 1913 novel The Flirt, is mostly remembered as the film debut of one of cinema’s most enduring legends: Bette Davis.
+The actress spent the rest of her career apologizing for Bad Sister, but this is by no means a bad film.
 It is no classic either, but I quite enjoyed it.

-The Bad Sister, written by Tom Reed, Raymond L. Schrock, and Edwin H. Knopf, directed by Hobart Henley, shares many similarities with George Stevens’s Alice Adams (1935), which is also based upon Tarkington’s work.
+Bad Sister shares many similarities with George Stevens’s Alice Adams (1935), which is also based upon Tarkington’s work.
 Both movies revolve around frustrated small-town women trying to escape their humble surroundings.
-While Stevens’s film is blessed with high production values, top-notch direction and a terrific performance by Katharine Hepburn, The Bad Sister is nothing but mindless entertainment.
+While Stevens’s film is blessed with high production values, top-notch direction and a terrific performance by Katharine Hepburn in the title role, The Bad Sister is nothing but mindless entertainment.

 The film is relatively well-directed by Hobart Henley (The Big Pond).
 Sidney Fox’s clunky performance is the film’s biggest flaw.
 I found her mannered and amateurish.
 Fox allegedly got the role because she was the movie’s producer Carl Laemmle, Jr’s girlfriend.
 Fox never achieved stardom — her best remembered film is Murders in the Rue Morgue (1932), starring Bela Lugosi.
 She retired in 1934 and died of an overdose of sleeping pills shortly after.

 Davis’s stiffness is not entirely her fault, though.
-A microphone hidden on her chest prevented Davis from moving more natural.
-Universal, a then second-tier studio, had not mastered the use of sound yet.
-The Bad Sister also provided Humphrey Bogart with one of his very first film roles.
-Unlike Davis, Bogie looks at ease playing one of his earliest baddies.
+A microphone hidden in her blouse prevented Davis from moving more naturally.
+Bad Sister also provided Humphrey Bogart with one of his very first film roles and, unlike Davis, Bogart looks at ease playing one of his earliest baddies.
 The cast also includes Zasu Pitts (Greed), Slim Summerville (Captain January) and Charles Winninger (Nothing Sacred).